aws-samples/aws-edge-compute-workshop/modules/08_Greengrass_Deployment.md

 ##### Greengrass logging configuration

-In order to aloow for debugging of Lambda functions as well as ensure correct operation of *Greengrass* itself we need to be able to collect and analyse log files.
-For *Greengrass* to collect those locally or push them to *CloudWatch* we need to use to the loggign configuration section in the settings.
+In order to allow for debugging of Lambda functions as well as ensure correct operation of *Greengrass* itself we need to be able to collect and analyse log files.
+For *Greengrass* to collect those locally or push them to *CloudWatch* we need to use to the logging configuration section in the settings.

 1. Still on the **Settings** screen, scroll down to the **CloudWatch logs configuration** and the **Local logs configuration**, select the **Edit** link of the **Local logs configuration**.